Struct PolarsXlsxWriter

 Expand description

-PolarsXlsxWriter provides an Excel Xlsx serializer that works with Polars dataframes and which can also interact with the rust_xlsxwriter writing engine that it wraps.
-This allows simple Excel serialization of worksheets with a straightforward interface but also a high degree of configurability over the output when required.
+PolarsXlsxWriter provides an interface to serialize Polars dataframes to Excel via the rust_xlsxwriter library.
+This allows Excel serialization with a straightforward interface but also a high degree of configurability over the output, when required.

 §Examples